Azcapotzalco Mexico City, Mexico Travel Guide

 Research Mexican muralism (Rivera, Orozco, Siqueiros) and Frida Kahlo's work.

-Keep a small card with all essential emergency contacts (911, embassy, insurance emergency line, hotel address) in your wallet, separate from your phone.
+Keep a small card with the whole essential emergency contacts (911, embassy, insurance emergency line, hotel address) in your wallet, separate from your phone.

 Comprehensive overviews and practical advice.